AcademAI/rss_gpt_telegram/README.md

 # Features
 1. Fetch Arxiv and Habr RSS feeds
-2. Article summarize with gpt
+2. Article summarize with gpt4free
 3. Posts to Telegram, repost to VK
 4. Supports editing on-the-fly & copies your photos/videos to the VK aswell.
 5. Admin commands for turning on/off rss feeds